 (e) the development and promotion of cooperatives should also be encouraged through sub-contracting in the bidding processes.
 The Accounting Officer (through the Bid Specification Committee) may include a condition in its bidding documents for prioritized commodities or services that:

-“a successful bidder must sub-contract a pre-determined percentage of its work to cooperatives identified by Mogale City”.
+“a successful bidder must sub-contract a pre-determined percentage of its work to cooperatives in terms of subsection 14.3(h) below”.

 (f) This will ensure that even if cooperatives does not win a contract according to the point scoring, they are still guaranteed work by the municipality through sub-contracting.